LinglinChangSmith/Mandarin-Panda/README.md

 March 25, 2023

-🐼 All images used in this application are created by Linglin Chang.
+🐼 All images and data used in this application are created by Linglin Chang.

 🐼 GUI is created with Tkinter.